 There are two options:

-- Run the License Manager Tool conversion update on that machaine (to be released in Q1 2018)
+- Run the newest version of License Manager Tool on that machine.

-- Use the english speaking standalone tool for the conversion.
+- Use the standalone CodeMeter Protection Key Updater for the conversion.

 Is the converter present in the Windows version of the updates as well?

 Yes, keys are converted both on macOS and Windows.
 Microsoft can also decide to abandon support for 3rd party Kernel Extensions.
 In addition, this prevents the issue from appearing at those customers who decide to move from Windows to macOS.

 There is no conversion Update available for my ARCHICAD product, how can I convert my key?